-In the Orlando area you have two main options: hotels and vacation homes.
+In the Orlando area you have two main options: Orlando hotels and vacation home rentals.
 You’ll likely find that vacation homes are a more affordable alternative and offer you tons of amenities like full kitchens, several bathrooms, separate living and sleeping areas, and private pools.
 Let’s take a look at the best way to book either option.

 Booking group discounts at hotels

 Some hotels do offer group discounts, but if you’re traveling at peak travel times, namely summer break, spring break, and winter break, you may not find that these discounts are very significant.
 After your book your rooms, decide on a rooming arrangements well before the trip.
 Let everyone know who they’ll be bunking with so you have plenty of time to change the arrangements before the night you check in.

 Booking vacation homes

 You’ll find many vacation homes for rent through Orlandovacation.com.
 Each one will be 15 minutes or less from Walt Disney world.
 You can choose homes with anywhere from 3 – 6 bedrooms.
 These are great choices if you’re traveling with youth groups and need chaperones to be close by.
 With one or two chaperones in each home, they’ll be able to easily keep an eye on the groups while still allowing everyone plenty of privacy.

 Choose from a 3, 4, 5, or even 6 bedroom Orlando vacation home for your church group to stay in.

 What will you do in Orlando?